Subsecond Ships in EVE Online

 2. they warp to a grid, slow to a halt, then warp off

-3. they leave a ship—either in a subsecond frigate (from a battleship's Escape Bay) or in a podaka capsule, the egg-shaped ship
+3. they leave a ship—either in a subsecond frigate (from a battleship's Escape Bay) or in a podAKA capsule, the egg-shaped ship

 your pilot is in if not in a ship